gordonguthrie/pometo/docs/error_reference/errors.md

 B ← 2 2 ⍴ ⍳ 4
 B /[2] A
 --^
-DOMAIN ERROR (LHS must be a vector or a scalar:It has a shape of [2,2]) on line 3 at character 3
+DOMAIN ERROR [LHS must be a vector or a scalar: It has a shape of [2,2] ] on line 3 at character 3
 ```

 # INDEX ERROR